Ceramic Kamado Joe Grill Review

 Verdict

-There's no doubt in my mind that the Kamado Joe grill is a cracking piece of kit and it's justifiably up there with the better brands in terms of ceramic quality, warranty and range of accessories.
+There's no doubt in my mind that the Kamado Joe grill is a great piece of kit and it's justifiably up there with the better brands in terms of warranty and range of accessories.
 It also knocks Big Green Egg into a cocked hat in terms of value for money.
+That said, the build quality is not what it used to be and there appears to be little innovation or development of new accessories.

 Where To Buy A Kamado Joe Grill